Download free PDF

 Post-acute Care Market Analysis

-The post-acute care market by age is categorized into elderly (65 years & older), adults (45-64 years), and other age groups.
-The elderly (65 years & older) segment dominates the market, with a revenue of around USD 285.6 billion in 2023.
+Based on age group, the post-acute care market is segmented into elderly (65 years & older), adult (45-64 years), and other age groups.
+The elderly (65 years & older) segment dominated the market in 2025, accounting for USD 476.4 billion and is anticipated to grow at a CAGR of 7.1% during the forecast period.

-The post-acute care market by condition is categorized into amputations, wound management, brain injury, spinal cord injury, neurological disorders, and other conditions.
-The neurological disorders segment held the leading share of the market, with a revenue of around USD 175.3 billion in 2023.
+Based on condition, the post-acute care market is classified into neurological disorders, brain injury, amputations, spinal cord injury, wound management, and other conditions.
+The neurological disorders segment dominated the market with a revenue share of 24.6% in 2025 and is expected to reach USD 626.2 billion within the forecast period.

 Post-acute Care Market Share